programminghistorian/jekyll/en/individual.md

 <img src="{{site.baseurl}}/images/supporters-individual.png" class="garnish rounded float-left" />

 Thank you for your interest supporting *Programming Historian*.
 Individual donors are vital for enabling our continued work, and for helping us to keep our content free to readers around the world.
 With one in three of our readers living in the Global South, you're also helping to level the playing field, ensuring everyone is empowered to master technology and put it to good use, no matter where they live.

+Your support directly enables the infrastructure that keeps our publications together.
+That means our volunteers can devote their time to maintaining our growing suite of lessons, and ensuring that new lessons are built to stand the test of time.

 # Ongoing Support